- Caring for bonsai trees can be a wonderfully relaxing way to get into gardening.

 How Long Do Bonsai Live?

-If a bonsai is given minimal care it can be expected to live for at least ten years.
-However, if one is willing to invest the time and effort to learn how to care for a Bonsai properly it can live for well over a century!
-There are several astonishing examples of Bonsai trees that have lived for hundreds of years, one of which even survived an atomic bombing.
-The oldest known Bonsai is the ten-foot-tall Crespi ficus, which is estimated to be more than 1,000 years old.
+If a bonsai is given minimal care it can be expected to live for at least 10 years.
+However, if one is willing to invest the time and effort to learn how to care for a bonsai properly it can live for well over a century!
+There are several astonishing examples of bonsai trees that have lived for hundreds of years, one of which even survived an atomic bombing.
+The oldest known bonsai is the 10-foot-tall crespi ficus, which is estimated to be more than 1,000 years old.

 Summary of the 10 Best Bonsai Trees for Beginners

-Here is a list of the 10 best Bonsai trees for beginners:
+Here is a list of the top 10 types best for those starting out with bonsais.

 |Rank||Tree||Grow Indoors/Outdoors||Care Level|